sergio7174/ANGULAR18NESTGYMCONTROLPOSTGRES/README.md

 - [Dotenv](https://www.npmjs.com/package/dotenv) - Zero Dependency module that loads environment variables
 - [express-validator](https://www.npmjs.com/package/express-validator) - Used in Node.js applications with the Express framework to validate data submitted by users (user input)
 - [nodemon](https://nodemon.io/) - Development utility for Node.js applications.
 Node.js is a runtime platform that allows you to run JavaScript on the server side.t
-- [GraphQl, Apollo V3](https://nodemon.io/) - GraphQL is an open‑source query language for APIs and a server‑side runtime.
+- [Nestjs]() - NestJS is a framework for building efficient, scalable Node.js web applications.
+It uses modern JavaScript.

 ####  Database